dherault/serverless-offline/README.md

            * invokedHandler: myServiceName-dev-invokedHandler
 ```

-To list the available manual invocation paths exposed to for targeting
+To list the available manual invocation paths exposed for targeting
-by the aws-sdk and aws-cli use `SLS_DEBUG=*` with `serverless offline`.
+by `aws-sdk` and `aws-cli`, use `SLS_DEBUG=*` with `serverless offline`.
 After the invoke server starts up, full list of endpoints will be displayed:
 ```
 SLS_DEBUG=* serverless offline
 ...